Blue Lock: Live-action film

-In September 2025, it was announced that the manga will receive a live-action film adaptation set to premiere in Japan in Q3 2026.
-Credeus is producing the film with CK Works and will be distributed by Toho.
+In September 2025, it was announced that the manga would receive a live-action film adaptation.
+It premiered in Japan on August 7, 2026.
+Credeus produced the film with CK Works and was distributed by Toho.
+The film's theme song is "Monstruo" (モンストロ, Monsutoro), performed by Ado.

 Stage plays

 A stage play adaptation of the manga was announced by Kodansha in December 2022.
 It ran on May 4–7, 2023, at Osaka's Sankei Hall Breeze and on May 11–14 at Tokyo's Sunshine Theater.
 The play was directed and written by Naohiro Ise.
 The cast included Ryōhei Takenaka as Yoichi Isagi, Nobunaga Satō as Meguru Bachira, Shōta Matsuda as Rensuke Kunigami, and Ryō Saeki as Hyōma Chigiri.
 A second play, subtitled 2nd Stage, ran on January 18–24, 2024, at Kyoto Theater and on January 25–31 at Hulic Hall Tokyo.
 The play was again directed and written by Ise, and Kōhei Nagata joined the cast as Rin Itoshi, with the other cast members returning to reprise their roles from the previous stage play.

 A third play, subtitled 3rd Stage, ran on August 9–12, 2024, at the Higashi-Osaka Cultural Creation Hall Dream House Great Hall and on August 17–25 at Tokyo's Theater H. The new cast members including Ryono Kusachi, Gaku Matsuda, Kosuke Asuma, and Kairi Miura.
 A fourth play, subtitled 4th Stage, ran on May 15–25, 2025, at Tokyo's Theatre Milano-Za and on May 30–June 1 at the Higashi-Osaka Cultural Creation Hall Dream House Great Hall.

-A stage play based on Episode Nagi spin-off manga is scheduled to run on November 20–30, 2025, at Theatre G-Rosso.
+A stage play based on Episode Nagi spin-off manga ran on November 20–30, 2025, at Theatre G-Rosso.
 The cast included Takamichi Satō as Seishirō Nagi and Shūji Kikuchi as Reo Mikage.
+A second play, subtitled Re: Episode Nagi, ran on June 11–21, 2026, at Tokyo's Theater 1010 and on June 25–28 at Kyoto Theater.

+A fifth play of the main series, covering the "Neo Egoist League" story arc, is scheduled to run in Q4 2026.

 Video games

-A smartphone game based on the series, titled Blue Lock: Blaze Battle, was released on March 1, 2024 for both iOS and Android devices.
+A smartphone game based on the series, titled Blue Lock: Blaze Battle, was released on March 1, 2024, for both iOS and Android devices.
 A promotional video for the game, featuring Hey!
 Say!
 JUMP's Ryosuke Yamada, was released.
+The game is set to end service on March 31, 2026.
 Another smartphone game, titled Blue Lock Project: World Champion, was released in English for both iOS and Android devices on April 23, 2024.

 In March 2024, Konami announced a collaboration with the series for their eFootball 2024 game.